Skip to Main Content

 What is an income share agreement?

-Income share agreements are not the same as typical student loans.
-First, income share agreements do not charge interest.
-Moreover, because repayment is based on a percentage of future income, students with lower salaries may end up not paying back everything they received.
-Students who earn considerably more upon graduation could pay more than they received.
+Students with lower salaries may end up not paying back everything they received since repayment is based on a percentage of future income.
+Students who earn higher salaries when they graduate could pay more than they received.
 However, ISAs typically come with a “payment cap” that limits the maximum amount borrowers must pay.

-Income share agreements often have a minimum income threshold borrowers need to meet, also called a salary floor.
-This amount is typically $30,000 to $40,000 annually.
 If borrowers earn less than the threshold in any given year, their requirement to make payments through the ISA can be waived that year and their term will be extended.
-You can typically exit your ISA anytime, provided you’re willing to pay the maximum repayment cap for your plan upfront.
+You can typically exit your ISA anytime if you’re able to pay the maximum repayment cap for your plan upfront.

 What should you know before signing an income share agreement?